Clouds (J. Cole song): Composition

 The song covers a litany of topics ranging from the assassination attempt on Donald Trump, the complexities of fame, and the dangers which artists face from artificial intelligence.

 The song's production has been described as "dreamy", "contemplative", and "intense", with "wordplay riddled verses in which [Cole] gets deep into his lyrical bag".

 Critical reception

 Robin Murray, writing for Clash, stated: "As a spotlight for his rap abilities, 'cLOUDs' could scarcely be stronger—a fantastic piece of work, the novelistic stretch moves from taking down the billionaire elite to critiquing the role of AI in music in just a few minutes... a reminder not only of Cole's worth, but of an entire era."
+HotNewHipHop ranked the song as the 5th best rap song of 2025.

 American rapper Freddie Gibbs criticized Cole for rapping about surpassing other rappers despite backing out of "rap beefs", a callback to the Drake–Kendrick Lamar feud in which Cole released and subsequently retracted his "7 Minute Drill" diss track against Kendrick Lamar.

 Via tweet, American basketball player Kevin Durant referred to the song as "mastery" and stated that he did not care about "fake tough" guys.
 The latter statement stirred controversy, as some believed it to be "throwing shade" at musicians like Drake and Lamar.